miku/siskin/docs/crossref/daily_changes.md

 Run Time (s): real 0.887 user 42.651173 sys 0.885386
 ```

-If we export the number of updates per DOI, we have most 1, but up to 99 updates per DOI.
+If we export the number of updates per DOI, we have mostly 1, but up to 99 updates per DOI.

 ```python
 In [5]: df.describe()